hoehermann/purple-gowhatsapp/README.md

     cmake --build .
     sudo make install/strip

+You may specify which go compiler binary to use:

+    cmake -DCMAKE_Go_COMPILER=/opt/go/bin/go ..

-Note: If you configure the project for using user-specific installation paths before building, you may install without sudo:
+If you configure the project for using user-specific installation paths before building, you may install without sudo:

     cmake -DPURPLE_DATA_DIR:PATH=~/.local/share -DPURPLE_PLUGIN_DIR:PATH=~/.purple/plugins ..